-During the current pandemic a lot of organisations, teams and individuals are having to make significant changes to the way we work, link to and with our co-workers, work from home, deal with life at home, operate home schooling etc.
+During the pandemic a lot of organisations, teams and individuals had to make significant changes to the way they worked, linked to co-workers, worked from home, dealt with life at home, and operated home schooling etc.

-In these changes we all respond differently to adversity.
+During changes such as these, we all respond differently to adversity.
 It is important to remember we are all different and whilst some people may appear okay, there will be others who may feel or respond emotionally to the situation.

 I am normally an upbeat, resilient and optimistic person, who is proactive in using my energy to control what I can control.
-This week I found myself feeling rather down, I had to remind myself that it is okay to not be okay 100% of the time.
-I thought of the work of John Kotter and Kubler Ross as I know their work as I often use Kotter theories in my change management and leadership workshops.
+During lockdown, I found myself feeling rather down, I had to remind myself that it is okay to not be okay 100% of the time.
+I thought of the work of John Kotter and Kubler Ross as I know their work and I often use Kotter theories in my change management and leadership workshops.

 Even though I know these theories very well, I needed to remind myself of these, reflect upon what I was feeling and how I needed to acknowledge this, accept and ask myself what I could do to change my mood and feelings.
 In thinking about this, I also thought about all my clients, coachees, the leaders and managers who will be responding to their own and others' emotional reactions during such chaos and change.

-I thought it would be useful to write this blog (please also see the other blogs, on remote working and supporting teams) to remind myself and others of the theories, and how as managers and leaders we need to acknowledge that we all respond differently to change and to be aware that the teams we lead will need compassion, the time to ask questions about the current situation, to make sense of what it means for them, and psychological support from you.
+I thought it would be useful to write this blog to remind myself and others of the theories, and how as managers and leaders we need to acknowledge that we all respond differently to change and to be aware that the teams we lead will need compassion, the time to ask questions about the current situation, to make sense of what it means for them, and psychological support from you.

 You may also need to think about yourself, be kind to yourself, and practice self compassion as a leader or manager.